-What will a student experience at SBIC?-Academic programs infused with Biblical content; faculty passionate about teaching, student-to-student relationship building (through the Care Connection fellowship model), and real-time ministry application; staff modeling servant leadership and fostering meaningful relationships with students; challenging chapel messages consistently focused in the Word with spiritually uplifting worship; a campus environment conducive to spiritual and personal growth; and servant leadership ministry experience opportunities guaranteed to spiritually mature students as they pursue God's call.
+What will a student experience at SBIC?-Academic programs infused with Biblical content; faculty passionate about teaching, student-to-student relationship building, and real-time ministry application; staff modeling servant leadership and fostering meaningful relationships with students; challenging chapel messages consistently focused in the Word with spiritually uplifting worship; a campus environment conducive to spiritual and personal growth; and servant leadership ministry experience opportunities guaranteed to spiritually mature students as they pursue God's call.
 Students also benefit from technology in use on campus and stay connected through the campus-wide online information system, mySBIC.